Architect: Mai Hung Trung / atelier M32

 Working with what is there.
 That means intelligent networking between the actors and the resources in order to drastically reduce emissions.
-A system that recycles locally, exchanges regionally and thinks ahead internationally.
+A system that recycles locally, exchanges regionally, and thinks ahead internationally.
 Existing buildings and their uses are taken seriously, what is not left standing is reused or converted.
-With the polycentric urban region, resources such as water, wood, earth, living space, jobs and also cultural diversity are exchanged and promoted.
-Technical know-how, research and tourist attractiveness is linked as an intangible resource internationally with the IBA construction laboratory.
+With the polycentric urban region, resources such as water, wood, earth, living space, jobs, and also cultural diversity are exchanged and promoted.
+Technical know-how, research, and tourist attractiveness are linked as an intangible resource internationally with the IBA construction laboratory.

 A new habitat on the Murr has developed which, like its original geomorphology of the floodplain, has made adaptability its own.